Vendi Novelty Scores for Out-of-Distribution Detection: Conclusion

-This work improves OOD detection, helping machine learning (ML) sytems recognize when they are operating beyond their competence and enabling safer behaviors such as abstention, escalating to human experts, or other fallback options.
-By improving the reliability of ML systems while remaining efficient, our approach can support more practical deployment in high-stakes settings.
-However, OOD detection is not a complete safety solution: detectors can still fail under adversarial conditions.
-An over-reliance on automated novelty scores may create a false sense of security.
-We encourage deploying OOD detectors only as part of broader safety protocols, with monitoring, human oversight, and careful evaluation across diverse deployment environments.
+\textbf{Broader Impact.} This work improves OOD detection, helping ML systems identify inputs beyond their competence and trigger safer responses such as abstention, human escalation, or fallback procedures.
+However, they are not complete safety solutions and can fail under adversarial or shifting conditions.
+OOD detectors should therefore be used within broader safety protocols with monitoring, human oversight, and evaluation across diverse environments.